alexnelsone/centralizedlogging.io/01-aws-landing-zone/08-Review-of-installed-configuration.md

     standards: []
 ```
 It looks like `CIS AWS Foundations Benchmark v1.2.0` and `AWS Foundational Security Best Practices v1.0.0` has been
 enabled by default.
 We are seeing an average Security score of 89%.
-I am more concnered with `NIST Special Publication
+I am more concerned with `NIST Special Publication
 800-53 Revision 5` compliance, so we will enable that shortly.

 In our `Findings by Region` summary we are seeing the following: